Earth vs. Moon: A Celestial Comparison of Size, Mass, and More

 -

 Cratering: Both Earth and the Moon have experienced impacts from asteroids and comets.
-However, Earth's atmosphere and geological processes have erased many of the older impact craters.
+That said, Earth's atmosphere and geological processes have erased many of the older impact craters.
 The Moon, with its lack of atmosphere and geological activity, preserves a much more extensive record of impact cratering, providing valuable insights into the early history of the solar system.

 Atmospheric Differences: A Breathable Planet vs. a Vacuum